ben-arnao/StoRM/README.md

 # Performance

-Run ```compare_to_random_search.py``` to compare performance to random search.
+Run ```compare_to_random_search.py``` from examples to compare performance to random search.

-Here we can see that over ten trials each, StoRM has a clear advantage...
+Here we can see that over ten trials each, StoRM has a clear advantage.

 ```tuned scores mean: 0.0013418583347811364 | stdev: 0.001806810901973602```
 ```random scores mean: 0.010490878883283586 | stdev: 0.006145158964894091```